JunkaiDong/junkaidong.github.io/physics/Kane-Fisher-Polchinski.md

 In this case, the scaling dimension for $W$ is thus $3-2\Delta$.
 When $\Delta$ is less than $3/2$, this term will become strongly relevant.

+Note that this effective interaction can only be induced by disorder given that it is nonlocal in time.
+We also note that $O$ the operator alone carries nonzero momentum and thus cannot be added to the action without translation symmetry breaking.
+I thank Ruben Verresen for pointing this out to me in the group meeting.

 #### The disorder-dominated phase

 One might think that the strongly coupled phase is not solvable.
 This is shown to not be the case.
 We first define new variables